 For all but roofing projects, a final inspection is required upon completion of the work before use or occupancy of the improvements may occur.

 To schedule an inspection, call (650) 991-8061 at least two days before you need the inspection.
 Please have your permit number ready when calling.
 Either a morning or afternoon inspection may be requested.
 You may call between 8:00 and 8:30 AM the morning of the inspection to ask the inspector for an approximate inspection time or to cancel the inspection.
 Normal inspection hours are between 8:30 AM and 12 noon and 1:30 PM and 5:00 PM.

 For roofing inspections only, in special circumstances due to weather conditions, inspections arranged by 10AM may be done the same day.

 Enforcement action begins when a complaint is received.
 Complaints are normally received from concerned citizens or City staff.

 Cases usually involve illegal secondary units, construction without permits or building maintenance problems.

 Enforcement is addressed on a case-by-case basis.
 Generally, an inspection of the property is conducted with the owner by the Code Enforcement Building Inspector.
 A letter is then mailed to the owner enumerating the violations, requested action and time periods for compliance.
-The base enforcement fee for an unpermitted secondary unit is $600, construction without permit $300.
-These fees will be re-assessed and will increase per the Code Enforcement Fee Schedule if the violation is not abates within 30 days, 60 days, and 90 days.
+The base enforcement fee for construction without permit is $1,180.
+The fee will be re-assessed and will increase per the Code Enforcement Fee Schedule if the violation is not abated within 30 days, 60 days, or 90 days.